Welding-properties

 In general one should always be aware of the influences of local welding on the Welding-properties of the immediate surroundings.
 Especially when attempting to repair a damaged structure.

-One should remember that welding heat propagates to nearby areas tending to retemper the material to lower hardness: is this allowed?
+One should remember that welding heat propagates to nearby areas tending to re-temper the material to lower hardness: is this allowed?
 Is it safe?

 And corrosion...

-One further element that should be considered regarding the Welding-properties of structures is their resistance to corrosive attack.
 One such occasion when welding may impair the corrosion resistance of the base material has been addressed fully in another page of this Site, on welding of Stainless steel.

 This means in general that even a material known to present adequate corrosion resistance in a certain corrosive environment, may loose some or all of its properties if welded with procedures that do not take into account the influence of welding on corrosion resistance.